sid1003/sid1003/README.md

-# 👋 Hi, I'm Siddhant Meshram
+# 👋 Hi, I'm Siddhant

 🚀 Passionate **Full Stack Developer** with experience in building scalable, secure, and performant applications.
 I love working across the stack—from designing smooth, responsive UIs to optimizing backend APIs for speed and reliability.